Brelage/Bazaar/README.md

 pip install -r requirements.txt
 ```

+3. store session cookies in store_locations.json file:
-3. create a .env file: When opening any of the webpages of the REWE supermarket in a browser, a pop-up window shows up asking for a postcode to find the closest supermarket.
-In order to bypass the pop-up window, two cookies need to be sent along with the http request: "_rdfa" and "cf_clearance".
-In its current form, the script fetches these cookies from a .env file in order to make functioning queries.
-Since automated cookie generation isn't implemented yet, you need to extract these two cookies from your own browser session and save them in a .env file (see the .env.example file as reference).
+When opening any of the webpages of the REWE supermarket in a browser, a pop-up window shows up asking for a postcode to find the closest supermarket.
+In order to inform the Scraper which supermarket to scrape, a cookie with the name "_rdfa" needs to be sent along with the http request, with _rdfa being a session cookie that informs the website about the desired store.
+Since automated cookie generation isn't implemented yet, you need to extract this cookie from your own browser session after you have selected a store location and save it in the the store_locations.json file (see the store_locations_example.json file as reference).

+4. (optional) configure the websites.json file to only scrape certain categories of the supermarket

 ## Planned features
 - automated data analysis: The csv files created through the scraper script are planned to form the basis of a database to track changes in the available products of supermarkets.
 Automated daily scraping combined with automated data analysis could allow for automated findings of trends in the products.